alexcoder04/dotfiles/sh/README.md

 # Shell resources

-Despite its name, this folder does not contain the configuration for a specific shell, like Dash.
-It contains resources (e. g. aliases) which can be used by other shells like Bash, Zsh or Fish.
+This folder contains resources (e. g. environment variables, aliases), which can be used by multiple shells.
+By installing the folder itself, it installs the envienvironment variables `#!/bin/sh` file to `$HOME/.config`